VahidHeidari/NES_DEV/README.md

  Introduction:
 ===============

-NES_DEV is a open source NES emulator for educational and experimental purposes.
+NES_DEV is an open source NES emulator for educational and experimental purposes.

 I want to port this emulator on a STM32F103ZET6 micro controller, and making a portable and hand held game console, witch can run on a low cost ARM device.